boriskaus/MagmaThermoKinematics.jl/docs/src/man/example_mtk_gmg_3d.md

 Grid, Arrays, Tracers, Dikes, time_props =
 	MTK_GMG_3D.MTK_GeoParams_3D(MatParam, Num, Dike_params, CartData_input = Data_3D)
 ```
-One way this can look like is:
+Which looks like:
 ![Unzen 3D](../assets/Unzen3D.png)

+Here, the isosurface indicates the area with eruptable melt (>50% melt content).
 Note that this is a Paraview PNG file, which can be reproduced with Paraview 6.1 or newer (open with `Load State...`).

-## Lanin3D
+## Example 2: Lanin 3D

 This section documents the scripts: